TULiberalArts/Public-Policy/pages/mpp-degree.md

    [ttaylo01@temple.edu](mailto:ttaylo01@temple.edu)
 ---
 ## Earn an MPP at Temple University
-The Master of Public Policy program offers an affordable education just steps from Philadelphia's City Hall at [Temple's Center City Campus](https://www.temple.edu/tucc/).
+The Master of Public Policy program offers an affordable education just steps from Philadelphia's City Hall at [Temple's Center City Campus](https://www.temple.edu/tucc/)in the evening.
 Whether you are a recent college graduate or you've already started a career, the MPP program combines a robust research environment and real-world experience to help students learn the technical and analytic skills needed for successful careers in non-profit organizations, or in the private or public sector.
 Learn to assess, develop and evaluate the effectiveness of programs and activities of governments at the federal, local and state levels.

-Careers aren't shaped solely in classrooms.
+Careers aren’t shaped solely in classrooms.
+Students apply what they learn in class to internships or to the jobs that many already have in public service.
+The MPP program also sponsors a variety of extracurricular events including guest speakers, panels of experts on policy issues, candidate forums, and public service careers workshops.

 [Learn More about the MPP in Public Policy](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#text)